jvrsantacruz/mp3hash/README.rst

     6a1d5f8317add10e205ae30174630b47645fb5b4  13_Hotel-California-(Gipsy-Kings).mp3
     c28d6976114d31df3366d9935eb0bedd36cf1f0b  14_Hotel-California-(Gipsy-Kings).mp3

-The hash it's made strictly using the music data in the file, by calculating the tags sizes and omitting them.
+The hash it's made strictly using the music data in the file.
+This is done by calculating the tags sizes and ignoring them when calculating the hash, thus hashing only the music data in the file.

 The default hashing algorithm is ``sha-1``, but any algorithm can be used as long it's supported by the Python's ``hashlib`` module.
-A complete list of all available hashing algorithms can be obtained by calling the program with the ``--list-algorithms``.
+A complete list of all available hashing algorithms can be obtained by calling the program with the ``--list-algorithms`` flag.

 ::